 The IDP RF is in place and serves the purpose to deliberate on development strategic agenda for the Municipality.
-The stakeholder participation is still a challenge.
 The Representation in the forum still needs to be strengthened.
 The issue is raised on IDP meetings at levels of Government but to date no improvements have been realised, but it is hope that it will be collectively resolved in the future.